 Academic CVs Can Include an Areas of Expertise Section

 This is up to you, but I recommend this section, which is similar to a profile.
-This section is dedicated to your areas of expertise and allows you to highlight your hard skills that are directly related to the academic field.
+This section is dedicated to your areas of expertise and highlights your hard skills directly related to the academic field.
 Ensure you are aware of the different academic CV or resume formats you could use.

 Come up with 8-10 core competencies to include in either a list or chart format.
 These talents will service as keywords and could also be beneficial to integrate into your higher education cover letter or application letter.

 What you include in this area will depend on your background and what position you wish to secure in higher education.
-If you were writing a CV to transition from college instructor to a dean position, you would focus on skills relevant to the sought out profession.
+If you were writing a CV to transition from a college instructor to a dean position, you would focus on skills relevant to the sought-out profession.

 If you are entering higher education in a new college instructor job, you will include a different skill set.
-It is critical to tailor the content in the CV to match what the education institute is seeking a new faculty member to bring to the community.
+It is critical to tailor the CV’s content to match what the education institute is seeking a new faculty member to bring to the community.